I Can Only Go So Long

 She dipped her spoon for a taste of my delectably creamy goodness and then turned her attention to devouring a burger.
 Can’t say as I blame her.
 That burger at Clark’s is also an outstanding choice, even if it did come from the land.

-I almost didn’t include it in this blog post, though, because it was the one thing the munchkin thought was a little lame.
+However, I almost didn’t include it in this blog post, because it was the one thing the munchkin thought was a little lame.
 Ha!
-I didn’t see that coming!

 Not just any shaved ice would do, however, which meant that when Ella’s artisan version showed up in the ‘hood, this Grammy considered it another win for the theme.
 (Get it?)